A New Era of Regulation for Digital Assets

 This means they are affiliated with PolyReg, a Swiss self-regulatory organization (SRO) that ensures compliance with local anti-money laundering (AML) regulations.
 This affiliation allows companies to operate within a structured, compliant framework, providing them with the legal security to innovate without fear of regulatory pushback.

 In Slovenia, NAKA operates as a Registered Virtual Asset Service Provider (VASP)—a key regulatory designation under EU law that allows companies to offer digital asset services in compliance with existing EU financial regulations.
-With MICA on the horizon, this registration ensures a smooth transition for businesses as the new regulation takes effect.
-Looking forward, companies like NAKA are also preparing to apply for a Crypto Asset Service Provider (CASP) license under MICA once the application process opens.
+With MiCA on the horizon, this registration ensures a smooth transition for businesses as the new regulation takes effect.
+Looking forward, companies like NAKA are also preparing to apply for a Crypto Asset Service Provider (CASP) license under MiCA once the application process opens.

 Meanwhile, El Salvador has emerged as a global leader in cryptocurrency adoption, becoming the first country to recognize Bitcoin as legal tender.
 NAKA has secured both a Bitcoin License and Digital Asset Service Provider status in the country, allowing the company to operate within this forward-thinking regulatory framework.
 These licenses not only provide NAKA with legal standing in El Salvador but also offer a strategic advantage as the country positions itself as a hub for cryptocurrency innovation.